wmd0701/CIL-Project/README.md

 ## Models

-We implement in total 7 models, they are:
+In total we implement 7 models.
+They are:

 ```
 1. SVD++ with with SVD-based embedding initializaion